- Transformative Interspecies Justice Workshop (Postponed)

 2018-2019 Academic Year

-The Kingston Interspecies Communities research group will host a workshop on the paper “Animal Agency in Community: A Political Multispecies Ethnography of VINE Sanctuary” by Charlotte Blattner, Sue Donaldson, and Ryan Wilcox on March 22.
+The Kingston Interspecies Communities research group hosted a workshop on the paper “Animal Agency in Community: A Political Multispecies Ethnography of VINE Sanctuary” by Charlotte Blattner, Sue Donaldson, and Ryan Wilcox on March 22.

 Kathryn Gillepsie from the University of Washington gave a talk on “Doing multispecies ethnography: reflections on a feminist geographic approach to pedagogy” on October 31 at the Kingston Interspecies Community research group.